tomaspalaoro/clima_solid/README.md

-# Clima SOLID
+# Flutter Weather Forecast App

 Small demonstration of Flutter knowledge.

-This application allows checking the weather (in three-hour intervals) of different cities using the [OpenWeatherMap](https://openweathermap.org/) API.
+This android app lets you check the weather (in three-hour intervals) for different cities using the [OpenWeatherMap](https://openweathermap.org/) API.

 ## Features

 - Real-time language selector (English or Spanish)
-- Weather check by cities: London, Toronto, and Singapore
+- Weather available for the following cities: London, Toronto, and Singapore
 - 3-hour interval weather forecast
 - Validated contact form
 - Architecture based on Cubits and layer separation